City-of-Helsinki/drupal-employment-services/README.md

 $ make build; make drush-si; make post-install
 ``

-Start project, update all packages and sync db from production:
+Start project, update all packages and sync db from local sql dump:

 ``
 $ make fresh
 ``

-**Note:** Will not work at this point, since the production environment has not been set up.
 ## Update Drupal and composer modules

+Install all modules and composer packages:

+``
+$ make build
+``

 Update all modules and composer packages: